 More than 133 million Americans have at least one chronic condition.
-By providing resources and expertise to Bringing Science Home, The Patterson Foundation is strengthening the efforts of people, organizations, and communities as they use innovative, research-backed tools to live healthier lives.
+By providing resources and expertise to Bringing Science Home, The Patterson Foundation strengthened the efforts of people, organizations, and communities as they used innovative, research-backed tools to live healthier lives.

-How does Bringing Science Home honor the Patterson legacy?
+How did Bringing Science Home honor the Patterson legacy?